samtatman/NC-News/README.md

 npm install
 ```

-A test and dev database will need to be created which can be done by running the following command in the terminal:
+A test and dev database will need to be created which can be done by running the following command:

 ```bash
 npm run setup-dbs
 ```

 Seeding the database is done in the seed.js file.
 It can be run with the following commands:

-The api is hosted on https://git.heroku.com/agent-news.git.

 ```bash
 npm run seed